Starstruck (comics): Comix Internacional (1982)

 The first Starstruck stories were printed in Spain starting in April 1982, in the anthology magazine Ilustracion+Comix Internacional #17.
 The magazine was an equivalent to Metal Hurlant and Heavy Metal, printing countercultural science fiction and fantasy comics with adult themes and sexuality.
 Editor Josep Toutain was an artist and artists agent representing the wave of Spanish talent who had rejuvenated Warren Publishing titles like Vampirella and Creepy in the mid-1970s; he ran the European branch of Warren, then took it over, and expanded into other imprints and graphic novels.
-Toutain also reprinted innovative strips by American artists like Will Eisner, Richard Corben, and Howard Chaykin, and it was in his variation of Warren's Comix International that Starstruck made its debut.
+Toutain also reprinted innovative strips by American artists like Will Eisner, Richard Corben, and Howard Chaykin.

 The color was provided by an uncredited Spanish coloring house, which added rich watercolor-esque hues working from the color cues provided by Kaluta.
 The stories ran as serialized vignettes across seven issues: from April to November 1982, skipping the September issue and doubling the length in the October issue.

 Starstruck was on the front cover of Ilustracion+Comix Internacional #17 (April 1982), featuring Kaluta's watercolor art of the warrior/poet droid, Veep 7, and the large headline "Estrenamos Aqui un Espectaculo de Broadway Llevado al Comic por Mike W. Kaluta y Elaine Lee: Starstruck".
 It also appeared on the front cover of Ilustracion+Comix Internacional #23, using a portrait piece of Erotica Ann from the limited edition Starstruck portfolio, printed in color for the first time.
 The headline read "La Increible Fantasia de Mike Kaluta".

 Heavy Metal (1982)

 The Starstruck stories were then picked up for their first American publication by Heavy Metal, edited by Julie Simmons-Lynch.
 They were run as chapters averaging about seven to eight pages each across nine issues from November 1982, to July 1983.
 Heavy Metal traded often on Kaluta's fame in comic art circles, running bylines for him on the front and back covers to promote interest.
 Starstruck was front-loaded as the first story in the initial issues.

 The magazine's Art Director at the time was John Workman, who would also letter much of the later Epic Comics run, as well as the eventual Galactic Girl Guides back-up stories.

-The English lettering was done by Todd Klein, who was then beginning his career.
+The English lettering was done by Todd Klein, who was then at the begin of his career.

 In the seventh issue, May 1983, a five-page article was included by contributing Editor Stephen Maloff, with an overview of the play's two productions and its transition into mature comics.
 The Lee and Kaluta interviews were supplemented with art and color photos of the stage play shot by Sean Smith.